-Self-directed learning is a learning style that pupils/students decide on the contents they learn at home [8].
+Self-directed learning is a learning style that pupils/students decide on the contents they learn at home (Igaki 2012).
 Pupils deepen what they learn at school and their interests, and then they write them down in their notebooks.
 It is one of the big characteristics of this learning that they can choose the contents that really fit them.
 There is no limitation on the contents.
 They can learn anything that they think it leads to their learning.
 They decide everything of their learning - even the way to make a notebook and to learn - they can numerously practice to learn by themselves in their daily lives.
 And their notebooks will be the tracks of their learning so we can improve their confidence on themselves and their attitude towards learning.
+Self-Directed Learning we mention in this paper is a learning style practiced at educational scene in Japan for several decades.
+We wrote details of this learning style at appendix.

-2-1.
-A Practice at Toho Elementary School
+2.1 A Practice at Toho Elementary School

 One class at Toho Elementary School, TOHO GAKUEN, Tokyo, Japan practiced self-directed learning with notebooks.
 One of the authors of this paper, K. Tsukahara, hoped that his pupils would enhance their lives through learning actively and contribute to their community by having good relationships within their society.
 This is the reason why he started this type of learning at his class.
 He had a class of fifth grade in 2012.
 The class consisted of 36 pupils and it was coeducation.
-He started that as a part of educational practice to foster pupils' ability to regulatively learn by themselves.
+He started that as a part of educational practice to foster pupils' ability to learn regularly by themselves.
 He had the same students as sixth grade in 2013 so he kept this learning at his class.